medusajs/medusa/docs/content/advanced/backend/entities/overview.md

 Entities in medusa represent tables in the database as classes.
 An example of this would be the `Order` entity which represents the `order` table in the database.
 Entities provide a uniform way of defining and interacting with data retrieved from the database.

 Aside from Medusa’s core entities, you can also create your own entities to use in your Medusa server.
-Custom entities must reside in the `src/models` directory of your Medusa server.
+Custom entities are TypeScript or JavaScript files located in the `src/models` directory of your Medusa server.

 Entities are TypeScript files and they are based on [Typeorm’s Entities](https://typeorm.io/entities) and use Typeorm decorators.